-In early 2020, the National Association of Insurance Commissioners (NAIC) finalized several new revisions to Model #275, known as the "Suitability in Annuity Transactions" model regulation.
+Over the past two years, the National Association of Insurance Commissioners (NAIC) has been working through revisions to Model #275, known as the "Suitability in Annuity Transactions" model regulation.
 The need for such revisions arose from a desire to align state rules more closely with the SEC's "Regulation Best Interest," which was adopted in 2019.
-A few states adopted this new model regulation in 2020, and many others have since followed suit.
+State regulators at the NAIC finalized their revisions to Model #275 in early 2020 and individual states are now beginning to adopt these new revisions.
 Under new Model #275, producers have several new obligations, and insurers likewise have new supervisory requirements.
 Note that at the outset, North American will take a phased approach to compliance with the new model, only requiring compliance with the model in those states that have fully adopted it.
 For many states, the old version of the suitability rule and suitability standard remain unchanged.
-However, as states continue to adopt the new model, North American (and the industry at large) may decide to apply it nationwide, so it is important to familiarize yourself with the new requirements that are likely coming your way.
+However, as states continue to adopt the new model throughout 2021, North American (and the industry at large) may decide to apply it nationwide, so it is important to familiarize yourself with the new requirements that are likely coming your way.